 a.
 Any member may submit a proposed amendment by filing copy with the Secretary.

 b.
-The Assembly must act upon the request no later than regular meeting following such filing.
+The Assembly must act upon the request no later than the regular meeting following such filing.

 Section 2.
 Publication

-Every proposed amendment shall be distributed by the Secretary to the members currently on campus via the campus mail service at least seven days before the next regular meeting.
+Every proposed amendment shall be distributed by the Secretary to the membership of the Assembly at least seven days before the next regular meeting.

 Section 3.
 Discussion